 Bodhi day is observed as a holiday and celebration that commemorates the day when Gautama Buddha attained enlightenment.
 The day is celebrated with different names internationally in Buddhism-following countries.
 According to the popularly known folklore, Gautama Buddha sat under a peepal tree and meditated for years to find the cause of misery in human life and solutions to it.
 Many Mahayana Buddhism following devotees and countries celebrate this day.

 Devotees reaffirm faith, compassion, and kindness towards fellow humans and spend the day praying and wishing others.
 Generally, the day is celebrated on December 8 globally as people believe that it is the same date when Gautama Buddha got enlightened in 596 BC, but the celebration date still may vary country wise.

-Siddhartha once went on a tour of his kingdom and saw people suffering from poverty, and disease which intensely affected him.
+Siddhartha once went on a tour of his kingdom and saw people suffering from poverty and disease which intensely impacted him.
 At the age of 29, he left his family and kingdom in search of truth and solutions to these miseries.
-For 6 six years, he traveled and meditated and then finally in Bodhgaya he attained enlightenment.
+For 6 years, he travelled and meditated and then finally in Bodhgaya, he attained enlightenment.

 Samudaya.
 Cause of suffering is greed or desire

 Nirodha.
 End to craving can end sufferings

 Magga.
 The path to liberation

 The eightfold path which Gautama Buddha shared among his disciples comprises the following principle values:

 Right Understanding, Right Thought, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness, Right Concentration.